Toggle: English / Spanish

-If you have severe atypical pneumonia, you will likely be admitted to a hospital, where you will be given antibiotics through a vein (intravenously), as well as oxygen.
+If your condition is severe, you will likely be admitted to a hospital.
+There, you will be given antibiotics through a vein (intravenously), as well as oxygen.

 Antibiotics are used for 2 weeks or more

-- Brain and nervous system infections, such as meningitis, myelitis, and encephalitis
+- Brain and nervous system infections, such as , myelitis, and

 - Hemolytic anemia, a condition in which there are not enough red blood cells in the blood because the body is destroying them